schoeberl/wildcat/doc/NOTES.md

 # Implementation Notes

-Keep a log on resource needs and fmax
+Keep a log on resource usage and fmax

 ## Wildcat synth results: